Israel moves to thwart pro-Palestinian "fly-in"

 In a separate incident in the West Bank, video footage broadcast on Sunday of pro-Palestinian protestors confronting Israeli soldiers a day earlier showed an Israeli Lieutenant Colonel smacking an activist in the face with his rifle.

-The Israeli military called it “a serious incident” and a spokeswoman said it was investigating what happened and would take the appropriate steps.
+The Israeli military called it “a serious incident” and a spokeswoman said it was investigating what happened.
+Netanyahu later condemned the incident, saying such acts had “no place in the Israel Defence Forces and the state of Israel”.

 In Brussels’ Zaventem airport, around 100 Belgian and French activists were not allowed to board flights to Israel.
 Thirteen people were blocked from a flight in Manchester.